blackflux/set-compressor/README.md

 This library operates with Arrays for performance reasons.
-Any iterable containing non-negative integers can be provided as input, but re-inflated result is always an array.
+Any iterable containing non-negative integers can be provided as input, but re-inflated result is always an Array.

 Note that the re-inflated result is always deduplicated and ordered.